transparency-dev/static-ct/deployment/live/gcp/static-ct/cloudbuild/README.md

 # GCP Cloud Build Triggers and Steps

 This directory contains terragrunt files to configure our Cloud Build pipeline(s).
+It needs to be deployed manually with `terragrunt apply` when changes are made.

 The Cloud Build pipeline is triggered on commits to the `main` branch of the repo, and is responsible for: